Vineeth-Kolichal/easy_init_cli/README.md

 ```shell
 easy create project
 ```
 Use this command to create new flutter project.
-This command will prompt you to provide a project name and organization domain
+This command will prompt you to provide a project name and organization domain.
-example: ( project name : todo app, organization domain : com.example )
+ (example- project name : todo app, organization domain : com.example )
 ### Initialize project
 ```shell
 easy init